chrismlusk/FMAA-extension/README.md

 Friendship Madness
 ==================

-A Chrome extension for Friendship Madness.
+A Chrome extension to make the web friendlier for Friendship Madness players.